Cisco SDWAN Demo

 3. DTP does not form a trunk with non-Cisco devices, routers, or PCs.
 These ports remain in access mode.

-Dynamic Trunking Protocol Modes
+Switchport Modes in Dynamic Trunking Protocol

 DTP supports various modes that define how a switchport negotiates its role.
 These dynamic trunking protocol modes include: